Pondidum/pondidum.github.io/_posts/2009-12-15-functionality-and-seperation-of-concerns.md

  - 25%/50%/75% of rows are checked, what does the master checkbox look like?
  - Some rows are checked.
 What happens when the checkbox is clicked?

 So many questions for such a simple looking feature.
 With so many possibilities for it maybe it should go into the presenter/interface?
-At least itâ€™s testable then.
-Maybe a separate controller for it as itâ€™s not really anything to do with the *purpose* of the form?
+At least it's testable then.
+Maybe a separate controller for it as it's not really anything to do with the *purpose* of the form?

 If anyone knows of answers to this I would be very interested to hear them.